BioKIC/symbiota-docs/template.md

 keywords: ["x", "y", "z", "etc"]
 ```
 - `date` should refer to the first day that the page was created, not modified (see below).
-- Title values shoule be succicent and often reflect an action, e.g. "Deleting Records".
+- Title values should be succicent and often reflect an action using a gerund, e.g. "Deleting Records".

 If a page is modified, add values for `lastmod` and `editors`:
 ```